RKKoranteng/blog/_posts/2021-09-27-ansible-for-rds.md

 ```bash
 ansible-playbook create-rds-oracle.yml
 ```

+A new RDS instance should be created.
+It should look something like this in AWS Console.
 ![Simple Ansible Playbook to Create RDS Instance](ansible-create-rds.png){: .shadow }{: .light }
 ![Simple Ansible Playbook to Create RDS Instance](ansible-create-rds.png){: .shadow }{: .dark }
 _Auto-magically spun-up RDS instance_